ghinda/gridlayout/README.md

 If you need to create complex app layouts, similar to native ones, with support for older browsers.

+GridLayout is a ~1 KB (minified and gzipped) CSS file and a ~0.5 KB JavaScript file used only for Internet Explorer support.

 If you just support modern browsers, you’re probably better off using Flexbox.

 Features